After Negotiation, Man Pleads to Crime and Retains Appeal Rights | Davis Vanguard

 By Mihajla Milovanovic

-VENTURA, CA – After a little give and take here – and some old-fashioned “horse trading” – Jesse Yates agreed to plead guilty or no contest, and retained his appeal rights, too.
+VENTURA, CA – After a little give and take here—and some old-fashioned “horse trading”—Jesse Yates agreed to plead guilty or no contest, and retained his appeal rights too, this week in Ventura County Superior Court.

-Judge Bruce Young addressed Yates with a felony plea to assault with deadly weapon – Yates admitted he had various other misdemeanors, including theft and gang affiliation.
+Judge Bruce Young addressed Yates about his plea to felony assault with deadly weapon—Yates admitted he had various other misdemeanors, including theft and gang affiliation.

 Deputy District Attorney David Russell explained that not waiving them brings up concerns, arguing, “By pleading guilty the defendant has to acknowledge both commission of the assault and the involvement with a criminal street gang including special allegations.”